 I peeked in the bathroom to see what it was like.

 The estimated flight time was pretty accurate as we landed at Phuket on runway 9 at about 11:15 am.

-HKT has one runway, runway 09/27.
+HKT has one runway, 09/27.
 In my experience flights always land on 09 and depart on 27.
-Aircraft usually use the same runway – the one that is most into the wind – for takeoffs and landings.
+That is unusual because aircraft usually use the same runway – the one that is most into the wind – for takeoffs and landings.
 Approaches and departures are over the ocean.
-There must be a topographical feature inland that makes approaches and departures over terrain inadvisable.
+There must be a topographical feature inland that makes approaches and departures over land inadvisable.